Home » Project Information » What was being done? » Columbia River Bridge Design

 inform a balanced decision by the states of Oregon and Washington on a proposed height

 of the bridge.
-A general bridge permit application for a bridge with 116 feet of clearance was submitted to the U.S. Coast Guard
+A general bridge permit application was submitted to the U.S. Coast Guard in January 2013 and a general bridge permit for a bridge with 116 feet of clearance was issued by on Sept.
+27, 2013.

-Urban Design Advisory Group helps guide bridge design
+Urban Design Advisory Group helped guide bridge design

-The CRC's Urban Design Advisory Group developed design guidelines that are being used in continuing design efforts.
-The goal of the guidelines is to create structures that are of exceptional design and are sensitive to the natural and built environments.
+The CRC's Urban Design Advisory Group developed design guidelines with the goal of creating structures that are of exceptional design and are sensitive to the natural and built environments.
 The guidelines establish that the bridge should “celebrate passage over a mighty river between two states,” and be an “apt and iconic” presence in the landscape.